The tropical momentum map: a classification of toric log symplectic manifolds: Appendix

 \begin{pp}

 We see from~\eqref{eq:33} that for each $i\leq k$, $v_i$ is the residue of $\xi$ along $D_i$, and so is an invariant of the log affine manifold.
-We also see that these residues are linearly independent, as they form part of the basis $(v_1,\ldots, v_n)$.
-The remaining basis elements $\{v_i : i>k\}$, however, are not invariant and may be adjusted by a change of coordinates, as follows.
+We also see that these residues are linearly independent, since they are contained in the basis $\{v_1,\ldots, v_n\}$.
+The remaining basis elements $\{v_i \mid i>k\}$, however, are not invariant and may be adjusted by a change of coordinates, as follows.

-If $(v_1,\ldots, v_k, w_{k+1},\ldots, w_n)$ is any other basis, define $\{r_{ij}, s_{ij}\}$ via
+If $\{v_1,\ldots, v_k, w_{k+1},\ldots, w_n\}$ is any other basis, define $\{r_{ij}, s_{ij}\}$ via

 We then make the coordinate change

 As a consequence, we obtain

 \end{pp}